dotnet-websharper/Notifications/README.md

 This example demonstrates how to request permission and display notifications dynamically.

 For a complete implementation, refer to the [Sample Project](https://dotnet-websharper.github.io/Notifications/).

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE.md) file for details.

-## Acknowledgments

-Special thanks to the WebSharper team and contributors for their efforts in enabling seamless integration of APIs into F# projects.